Bear’s Adjustable Bed is a great option for those looking for an adjustable bed but wouldn’t mind some additional features.

 The Bear Adjustable Base could be a really great option for those who like their Bear mattress and want to enhance their experience with the ability to raise/lower the head and foot of their bed.

-The adjustable bed is sturdy, durable, and is super easy to set up (because someone else is going to set it up for you!).
+The adjustable bed is sturdy, durable, and is super easy to set up (because someone else is going to set it up).
 It worked very well with my 10″ bear mattress but will work with any foam mattress or one that is compatible with an adjustable bed.
 I would recommend something in the 10″-12″ thickness range.

-Read the fine print in the user’s manual so you can take the best care of your bed and don’t leave the massage feature on all night!
+Read the fine print in the user’s manual in order to take the best care of the bed and don’t leave the massage feature on all night!